JB515/JB515.github.io/_projects/tactile-mouse.md

 ---

-For my final MEng research project, which has branched into a number of further research projects that I continue to pursue, I developed a mobile, fingertip tactile display.
+For my final MEng research project, which has branched into a number of further research projects that I continue to pursue, I developed a mobile, fingertip tactile display {& cite Brown2021WHCMouse %}.
 This made advances over existing technolgies in its portability and ability to offer a more nuanced sensation than the simple raised-flat effect used in such displays up to this point.
 The finald device was equipped with a camera with a view to being able to scan printed text and graphics and convert them into tactile media.

 ## Research Aims